dennism501/graphy-react-interview/README.md

 * Start local dev server: Run `yarn run dev` or `npm run dev`
 * Visit site: Open [http://localhost:8080]()

+### Features

+Annotation library.
+Adds ability to place markers

 ### Limitations

-* Does not handle browser resizing
+* Does not handle browser resizing.

 ### Data Structure

-I am storing an object of the annotations, which contains the x/y of the original click, which is where I add the marker Using an object of annotations instead of array for ease of access, since the order of markers don't matter.
+I am storing an object of the annotation objects, which contains the x/y of the original click, which is where I add the marker
+Using an object of annotations instead of array for ease of access, since the order of markers don't matter.

 Data structure for an Annotation: